Studies show a shocking 70% of digital transformation projects fail (Sources: Boston Consulting Group and McKinsey).

 Why almost half of software development projects fail

 Agile methodologies are great.
-They can be used to speed up development of projects and potentially get things delivered quickly.
-However we have seen a worrying trend where people, with restrained budgets and timescales, use Agile Methodologies to avoid any upfront requirements capture.
+They can be used to speed up the development of projects and potentially get things delivered quickly.
+However, we have seen a worrying trend where people, with restrained budgets and timescales, use Agile Methodologies to avoid any upfront requirements capture and as a final software solution.

 Overruns in budget are a common reason for project failure as the company runs out of money for the project.